-The Heidelberg Materials Australia group of companies are leaders in the heavy construction materials industry.
-However, we never take it for granted.
+Heidelberg Materials Australia are leaders in the building and construction industry, however we never take it for granted.
 We help to build the infrastructure of communities by working with them and being a part of them.
 While we are known for our "we'll make it happen" attitude, we are conscious of our socio-economic and environmental impacts.